Contact

 That gentleman: Manolis Mavromatakis

-A woman at the port: Angeliki Stellatou
+A woman at the harbour: Angeliki Stellatou

 Lena Bozaki, Giannis Englezos, Antigoni Frida, Electra Kartanou, Elita Kounadi, Marios Kritikopoulos, Vasilis Papadopoulos, Stefanos Pittas, Periklis Sioundas